Bedrock-OSS/bedrock-wiki/docs/json-ui/json-ui-intro.md

 - `size` - accepts an array, animates the size in ( width, height )
 - `flip_book` - accepts integer values, animates the image in flipbook texture or frame by frame
 - `uv` - accepts an array, animates the image depending on the UV texture
+- `color` - accepts float RGB values from 0.0 to 1.0, animates the color of the element
+- `wait` - accepts number values, used for waiting/staying purposes
+- `aseprite_flip_book` - like a `flip_book` animation, uses sprite sheets.
+More info [here](/json-ui/aseprite-animations)
+- `clip`

 ## Using Operators